Akaoririi/Earth-1124/docs/README.md

    - Sticky note-Doodle © Y3 (ID gr3Jx0AE)
    - Daredevil & Punisher avatars © ALEOC
    - Full-body Q-version illustration·Animal Crossing © 缝森

+### Usage Guidelines
+- If you wish to use the code from this project: Please comply with the MIT License
+- If you wish to share or repost articles: Please follow CC BY-NC-ND 4.0 terms
+- If you wish to use the illustrations: Please contact the respective artists directly for permission